 The mended laptop power supply!

-That was used that to fix a problem with our shower that was causing it to drip all night long, driving us crazy.
-We had tried replacing the washer, but it seemed the problem was more intrinsic than that, and that there was an issue with the actual screw fitting which would need replacing.
+That was used that to fix a problem with our shower that was causing it to drip all night long.
+This dripping driving us crazy.
+We had tried replacing the washer, but it seemed the problem was more intrinsic than that.
+It seemed that there was an issue with the actual screw fitting which would need replacing.
 We are not particularly technical when it comes to anything to do with plumbing so that job would have required a pro.

-I totted it up and realised that just by spending £13.98 on what I originally dismissed as just a bit of silicon had actually saved us £240 in just one week.
+I totted it all up and realised that just by spending £13.98 on what I originally dismissed as just a bit of silicon had actually saved us £240 in just one week.
 What’s more, the Sugru had diverted a few things from potentially going to landfill or needing to be recycled.

 In case you’re wondering, Sugru in itself isn’t particularly eco-friendly as a standalone item.
-They are upfront about this on their website and say “a small amount of sugru can help to prolong the life of complex and large items but in itself, as a material, it’s not particularly innovative from an environmental perspective”.
+Sugru are upfront about this on their website and say “a small amount of sugru can help to prolong the life of complex and large items but in itself, as a material, it’s not particularly innovative from an environmental perspective”.
 They go on to explain that:

-- It’s not petrochemical based, but it’s not biodegradable.
+- It’s not petrochemical-based, but it’s not biodegradable.

-- Sugru is manufactured in a low energy, low heat mixing process, however this is not necessarily true of its raw ingredients.
+- Sugru is manufactured in a low energy, low heat mixing process.
+However this is not necessarily true of its raw ingredients.

 - We encourage using the minimum possible for the job, and using any left for other potential improvements even if you don’t have another broken thing.

-- We work hard to encourage a culture of repair and maintenance, and a pragmatic attitude to problem solving, we hope this will help in some way towards making our culture more sustainable.
+- We work hard to encourage a culture of repair and maintenance, and a pragmatic attitude to problem solving.
+We hope this will help in some way towards making our culture more sustainable.

 You can buy Sugru direct from their website or from your local branch of Maplin.
 And whilst we’re on the subject of fixing things up, here’s some handy advice on how to get your home ready for winter.

 Have you used Sugru?
 What did you think of it?
 And what have you fixed or made with it?